abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 |Invertibility  | |  | X |
 |Closure  | | X | X |

 When we view a monoid as a category, this law says that all morphisms in the category should be from one object to itself - a monoid, any monoid, can be seen as a *category with one object*.
+The converse is also true: any category with one object can be seen as a monoid.

 Let's elaborate on this thought by reviewing the definition of a category from chapter 2.